Harry Tutunjian

 Harry J. Tutunjian was the Republican mayor of Troy, New York.
 He was elected in 2003 and re-elected in 2007.
 His term ended in 2012, when he could not seek reelection due to term limits.
 After being appointed for a position in the Rensselaer County Legislature, he lost an election for a full four-year term in 2012.

 He holds a degree from Hudson Valley Community College.

-Early political career
+Political career

 Tutunjian was elected to represent Troy's 3rd city council district in 1999, winning by just 24 votes.
 In 2001, he ran at-large, and was elected with the most votes, making him council president.

+On November 5, 2003, Tutunjian was elected mayor of Troy, defeating Frank LaPosta, the endorsed Democratic candidate.

+Tutunjian endorsed Carmella Mantello (R, C) in the 2011 general election for Troy mayor.
+Mantello was defeated by Lou Rosamilia (D) on November 8, 2011.